 We base our courses in the heart of the Lake District fells and aim to spend as much time as possible in the mountains rather than in a classroom.

 Our courses are very practically based with an emphasis on learning through experience and doing.

 We do a 3-day, 2-night expedition.
 A lot of providers only do one-night wild camp.
 We have found that investing our time in your course and doing two nights camping expedition enables you to learn vastly more.
 The feedback from our clients is always how beneficial this has been for them.

 All our staff are highly qualified (Winter Mountaineering and Climbing Instructors or Mountaineering and Climbing Instructors ) and have many years’ experience of running ML courses as well as working with a wide variety of groups, clients and young people in the outdoors.

-The course will cover the Mountain Leader training course syllabus of the Mountain Training scheme and is a Mountain Training recognised and approved.
+The course will cover the Mountain Leader training course syllabus of the Mountain Training scheme and is a Mountain Training recognized and approved.